 Currently, the U.S. Navy has partnered with the Hawaii National Marine Renewable Energy Center (HINMREC) at the University of Hawaii-Manoa, one of three federally-funded centers for marine energy research and development in the nation, to establish a multiple-berth wave energy test site (WETS) at Kaneohe Bay, Oahu.
 The purpose of the WETS is to collect and analyze wave buoy equipment performance (grid-connected), cost, and durability (which will help guide industry design improvements), as well as monitor environmental impacts from wave energy technologies (EMF, sediment, ecology).
-The first new tenant, northwest energy innovations (NWEI), deployed its first Azura prototype wave buoy at the WETS 30-meter-deep berth.
-83
+The first new tenant, northwest energy innovations (NWEI), deployed its first Azura prototype wave buoy at the WETS 30-meter-deep berth.87

-The Azura buoy is the fourth wave buoy attached to the 30 m berth since 2004, however, it is significant as it is the first grid-connected wave buoy in the US to provide data for third-party (HINMREC) analysis.
-The Navy plans to remove the Azura buoy in 2016, after the trial demonstration period is over.
-Hawaii's own Sea Engineering, HNEI's marine services partner, did the install.
+The Azura buoy is the fourth wave buoy attached to the 30 m berth since 2004, however, it is significant as it is the first grid-connected wave buoy in the U.S. to provide data for third-party (HINMREC) analysis.
+The Navy plans to remove the Azura buoy in 2016 after the trial demonstration period is over.
+Hawaii's own Sea Engineering, Hawaii Natural Energy Institute's marine services partner, performed the installation.
 NWEI, with \$5 million in additional funding from the Energy Department, will apply lessons learned from this current phase of development to modify the device design in order to improve its efficiency and reliability.
 NWEI plans to then test the improved design with a full-scale device rated between 500 kilowatts and one megawatt at WETS at even deeper test berths of 60 meters to 80 meters over the next several years, further supporting efforts to build a robust and competitive marine hydrokinetic (MHK) industry in the United States.
+In March 2016, the U.S. Marine Corps announced the launch of a second wave buoy to be connected to the WETS; the Fred Olson Lifesaver energy converter.88